 Meaning “Darjeeling Himalayan Railway” - a two-roomed bungalow, much used by Toy Train enthusiasts and other adventurers.
 The' Lowell Thomas Reading Room' has a fire, wonderful books and three very comfortable seating areas.
 A lovely place to have a quiet read!
 Mr. Lowell Thomas was the famous journalist and broadcaster who found T.E.
 Lawrence (during WW1) and re-named him 'Lawrence of Arabia'.
 He was a firm friend of the Windamere family.
 The Heinrich Harrer room is another room for similar enthusiasts and is often used as a meeting room.
 Mr. Harrer was the “real” 'Seven Years in Tibet' personage (you may recall that Brad Pitt played his part in the film?)
 He is also a friend of the Windamere family.
 The DHR Club is often used for private and personal dinner parties.
 The club has two bathrooms and 2 x roaring fires.
 Our MD saved the steam DHR from extinction and made it into a Unesco World Heritage Site.

 The Club has a library and provides facilities for viewing films.
-It is housed in a 19th century stone cottage that is one of Darjeeling’s oldest buildings and also best Oldest Colonial hotel in India.
+It is housed in a 19th century stone cottage that is one of Darjeeling's oldest buildings and also best Oldest Heritage hotel in the Himalayas.

 The Lowell Thomas Room